krahets/hello-algo/en/docs/chapter_dynamic_programming/dp_solution_pipeline.md

 In other words, if a problem contains an explicit concept of decisions, and the solution is generated through a series of decisions, then it satisfies the decision tree model and can usually be solved using backtracking.

-On this basis, dynamic programming problems also have some "bonus points" for determination.
+On this basis, dynamic programming problems also have some positive indicators.

 - The problem contains descriptions such as maximum (minimum) or most (least), indicating optimization.
 - The problem's state can be represented using a list, multi-dimensional matrix, or tree, and a state has a recurrence relation with its surrounding states.

-Correspondingly, there are also some "penalty points".
+Correspondingly, there are also some negative indicators.

 - The goal of the problem is to find all possible solutions, rather than finding the optimal solution.
 - The problem description has obvious permutation and combination characteristics, requiring the return of specific multiple solutions.

-If a problem satisfies the decision tree model and has relatively obvious "bonus points", we can assume it is a dynamic programming problem and verify it during the solving process.
+If a problem satisfies the decision tree model and has relatively obvious positive indicators, we can assume it is a dynamic programming problem and verify that assumption during the solving process.

 ## Problem-Solving Steps